 - Sponsorship and organization of the biennial International Fragile X Conference.

-- Family LINKS Groups across the country for information sharing and support.
+- Community Support Network groups across the country for information sharing and support.

 - Funding of scientific research into the causes and treatments of Fragile X conditions.

 - Establishment of the Fragile X Clinical & Research Consortium, with over 25 clinics now operating (more are planned) across the U.S. All of them are staffed by professionals ready to assist families in the diagnosis and treatment of Fragile X.